Dell Medical School

 Designed for Dell Med faculty actively engaged or aspiring to team leadership roles, including those advancing Dell Med’s clinical care, education, and research mission pillars.
 The monthly workshop series will provide space for faculty to learn and exercise leadership competencies related to self, interpersonal relationships and complex academic healthcare organizations.

-Fall 2026 Sessions
+Fall 2026 Workshops

-August 20, 2026, 1-3pm, Health Learning Building
+August 20, 2026, 1-3pm, Health Learning Building, HLB 5.201

 Goals & Learning Objectives